ra312/bitrecs-subnet/miner_and_validator_setup.md

 ## Miner

-If you are using mainnet, remember to pass the **mainnet** netuid to the miner: `./start-miner.sh --netuid 60`.
+If you are using testnet, remember to pass the **testnet** netuid to the miner: `./start-miner.sh --testnet`.

 If you get errors in any environment, try the following: